-How nice it was to watch Evelin demoing, and what an interesting and versatile technique!
+How nice it was for me to watch Evelin demo, and what an interesting and versatile technique!
+I am sure you will be equally impressed!
 Evelin has never before appeared publicly in video on social media, nor has she shared her techniques in a widespread way in this format, so having her as a featured guest is truly a special gift.
 I can't thank Evelin enough.
-Evelin has been teaching cookie decorating classes online for the past two years, and that’s why she was a natural on video.
+Evelin has been teaching cookie decorating classes online for the past two years, and that’s why she is a natural in this video.
 Fun facts: Evelin and I met here on Cookie Connection, and I was also Evelin's student when I was living in Milan a few years back.
-She is an amazing teacher as you too have now seen in this video.
+She is an amazing teacher as you too will see in this video.
 [EDITOR'S NOTE: I echo Manu's thank-you.
 I am extremely touched and grateful that Evelin has been so generous with her time and techniques, and just for us!
 She did a wonderful job - what a pro on camera and in the kitchen! ~JMU]

 The purpose of these challenges is to stretch skills, learn, and try new things, and that's why cookiers of all skill levels are encouraged to participate.
 This challenge is not a competition among cookiers, but a way to have fun, challenge yourself (not compare), and share your learning experience.
 That’s also why prize winners have always been determined through random drawings, and that’s why we encourage you to participate with multiple entries.